browserengineering/book/book/scheduling.md

 ```

 Now, every tick of the counter has an artificial pause during which
-the main thread is stuck running JavaScript.[^adjust] This means it
+the main thread is stuck running JavaScript.
+This means it can't
-can't respond to any events; for example, if you hold down the down
+respond to any events; for example, if you hold down the down key, the
-key, the scrolling will be janky and annoying.
-I encourage you to try
+scrolling will be janky and annoying.
+I encourage you to try this and
-this and witness how annoying it is, because modern browsers usually
+witness how annoying it is, because modern browsers usually don't have
-don't have this kind of jank.
+this kind of jank.[^adjust]

 [^adjust]: Adjust the loop bound to make it pause for about a second
     or so on your computer.